Danie10/warp-cli-gui/README.md

 ## License
 This software is available under the GPL-3.0.
 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/> for more info.

+# Functionality
+- Status button toggles connect or disconnect from WARP
+- Family mode can be toggled between Full, Malware, Off
+- Current settings displayed and refreshed if changed (press refresh button)
+- Current stats displayed and refreshed if refresh button pressed (manual refresh only right now)

 ## Todo's on the Road Map
 - Connect/Disconnect button action
 - Pull though current Family Mode status to radio buttons